About the Historic Capitol

 Since 1845, the Historic Capitol has symbolized Florida state government.
 Restored to its 1902 appearance, the Historic Capitol stands as an icon at the center of Florida’s Capitol complex; the modern-day nerve center of Sunshine State government.
 Under the stained-glass dome, political history and tradition come alive in the exhibits.

-The Florida Historic Capitol Museum serves to illuminate the past, present, and future connection between the people of Florida and their political institutions through programs of civic education, historic interpretation, and preservation.
+The Florida Historic Capitol Museum serves to illuminate the past, present, and future connections between the people of Florida and their political institutions through programs of civic education, historic interpretation, and preservation.

 Tallahassee was chosen as the territorial capital in 1824.
 The first territorial government met in log cabins.
 A capitol building was constructed in 1826 but never completely finished.
 It was torn down in 1839 for the construction of the present structure, which was completed in 1845, just prior to Florida’s entry into the Union as the 27th state.
 Additions to the Historic Capitol were made several times throughout the years.
 Architect Frank Millburn, who added the classical style dome, made the first expansion in 1902.
 The 1923 additions by Henry Klutho included two new wings and a marble interior.
 Finally large wings for the House and Senate chambers were added to the north and south ends of the building in 1936 and 1947, respectively.